filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 ### Binaries download & testing

-Ok, we know a little more about or hardware, so it is a good time to download binaries and proceed with installation.
+Ok, we know a little more about or hardware, so it is a good time to download binaries and proceed with the installation.

-Go to you home directory and prepare directory for download and extraction of the archive
+Go to your home directory and prepare a directory for the download and extraction of the archive

 ```bash
 cd ~/